 We need to be known for the same contagious faith in God.
 We must not hide it.
 We must not conceal it.
 It should go out to the whole world.
 People should know where we stand with Jesus Christ.
-As you think about other churches, what needs to come to your mind is not the building or the choir, although those things are fine.
-But they are secondary to what is primary.
+As you think about your church, what should come to your mind is not the building or the choir, although those things are fine in their place.
+They are only secondary to what is primary.
 What is primary is faith in the gospel of Jesus Christ and making Him known to the world.
-It is not just that they have been baptized and joined the church.
-It is not just that they grew up in a Christian home or attend a Bible study.
-They actually have a living faith in a living God.
-That is number one.
+It is not merely that we have been baptized and joined the church.
+It is not just that we grew up in a Christian home or attend a Bible study.
+We must be known for a living faith in a living God.
+That is the priority.

 II.
-A GODLY SERVANT IS SERVING (1:9a)
+A GODLY SERVANT IS Sacrificial (1:9a)

 The same must be true for each one of us.
 Not one of us is saved to sit on the bench.
 Not one of us is saved to be a passive observer of what is going on in the church.
 We need to be putting our shoulders to the plow and doing our part in serving God.
 Think of it this way.
 Every one of us is either a swamp, a desert, or a river.
-The swamp is where there is a stream of water flowing into it, but it does not flow out.
-That picture’s someone who is receiving the word of God, but not passing it on to anyone else.
+The swamp is where there is a stream of water flowing into it, but nothing flows out of it.
+That pictures someone who is receiving the word of God, but is not passing on the truth to anyone else.
 They are a spiritual cul de sac.
-The truth is self-contained within us, but it never moves through us to other people.
+The truth is self-contained within a believer, but it never moves through him to other people.
 That life is a spiritual swamp.
-There are a lot of bad things that grow in swamps.
+There is a lot of bacteria that grows in swamps.
 You do not want to be a swamp.
 Other people are like a desert.
 There is little to nothing flowing into their life.
 They go to a church where the word of God is not preached or taught.
 The worship service is either an entertainment hour, or it is a dead, dry funeral service.
 There is no truth being pumped into their lives, and it is no wonder they are a spiritual desert.
 There is very little spiritual growth in their barren lives.

 III.
 A Godly Servant is SELFLESS (1:9b-10a)

 You and I need to be much in prayer.
 I have never met a Christian yet who has said, “I think I pray too much.
 I need to cut back on my prayer life.
 There is too much prayer going on.”
 That has never been true in my life.
 I am always convicted that I need to be praying more.
 I even find myself starting a lot of my prayers confessing that I have not prayed enough.
-Our prayers need to be inclusive of praying for needs in the lives of other people, especially people that we want to minister to, because ultimately the success of our ministry lies in the hands of God.
-I can deliver the message, but God is going to have to open their ears, open their hearts, and open their eyes to receive the message.
-Therefore, I have to pray.
-I love what Dale Moody once said, “I must speak to God about men before I speak to men about God.”
+Our prayers need to be inclusive of praying for needs in the lives of other people, especially people to whom we want to minister, because ultimately the success of our ministry to them lies in the hands of God.
+I can deliver the message to others, but God must open their ears, move their hearts, and enlighten their eyes to receive the truth.
+D.L.
+Moody once said, “I must speak to God about men before I speak to men about God.”

 IV.
 A Godly Servant is SUBMISSIVE (1:10b)

-I want to give you another word for a godly servant from verse 10, and it is the word submissive.
-At the end of verse 10 Paul says, “If perhaps now at last by the will of God I may succeed in coming to you.”
-Paul was submissive to the sovereign will of God in his life.
-Proverbs 16:1 says that man plans his ways, but God directs his steps.
-Paul understood that, ultimately, the Lord Jesus Christ holds the keys that open all the doors of providence.
+Another aspect of a godly servant is found in verse 10, and it is the quality of being submissive.
+Paul says, “If perhaps now at last by the will of God I may succeed in coming to you.”
+Here, we see that he was submissive to the sovereign will of God in his life.
+Proverbs 16:1 says, “Man plans his ways, but God directs his steps.”
+Paul understood that truth.
+Ultimately, the Lord Jesus Christ alone holds the keys that open the doors of providence.
 Paul knew that he could not go to Rome, which he desired to do, except by the will of God.
 There is a submissiveness that Paul understands.
-I cannot pick up the phone and make this happen.
-I cannot just use my influence.
-God works through means, and God does work through phone calls and influence, no mistake about it.
-But there is also the recognition on Paul’s part that he can push on doors, but it will not open except by the sovereign purposes of God.
+He could not use his influence and make it happen.
+There was the recognition on Paul’s part that he can push on doors, but it will not open except by the sovereign purposes of God.
 Paul will eventually make it to Rome, but it will not be by the means he thought he would travel to Rome.
 He had no idea he would be the prisoner of the Roman Empire and spend two long years under house arrest in Rome.
 He finally made it to Rome, but not the way he thought it would work out.

-V. A Godly Servant is LOVING (1:11)
+V. A Godly Servant is Steadfast (1:11)

 This is a good word for us.
 Having the knowledge of the truth is not the end game.
 The goal is to do something with all this information.
 The goal is to reach people with the gospel of Jesus Christ.
 Success is having it in peoples’ souls and having it in their lives.
 That means we have to go to where people are and bring the message to them, whether that is at your office or at a family Christmas gathering.
 However that works out for each of us, we are to reach out to others.

 VI.
 A Godly Servant is humble (1:12)

-In verse 12, I want you to see Paul’s humility.
-He says, “That is, that I may be encouraged together with you while among you, each of us by the other’s faith, both yours and mine.”
-That is a humble statement by the apostle.
+Next, I want us to see Paul’s humility in serving the Lord.
+He writes, “That is, that I may be encouraged together with you while among you, each of us by the other’s faith, both yours and mine” (verse 12) That is a humble statement by the apostle.
 In many ways, Paul is on a level by himself.
 He could have easily said, “You know, I will just have fellowship with myself.
 I will drop some crumbs down to the rest of you pedestrians in the Christian faith.”
-But no, Paul says, “Listen, I need you just like you need me.
+But instead he expressed, “I need you just like you need me.
 I want to encourage you, but I need you to encourage me.”
-Paul understood it is a two-way street.
-Paul understood that when they got together, he would not do all the talking.
-Paul understood that he needed to hear from them too.
-I want you to minister to me as I minster to you.
-As iron sharpens iron, so one man another (Proverbs 27:17).
+Paul understood that fellowship is a two-way street.
+He knew that whenever they would be together, he would not do all the talking.
+Paul realized that he needed to hear from them too.
+He wanted them to minister to him as he ministered to them.
+“As iron sharpens iron, so one man another” (Proverbs 27:17).

-What strikes me is how extraordinarily humble Paul was and how contrary this is to what you see on Christian television today with these peacocks strutting around, each one trying to outdo the other with what they are doing for God.
+How extraordinarily humble Paul was and how contrary this is to what you see with many believers who strut around like peacocks.
+Too often, each one ties to outdo the other with what they are doing for God.
 They come across as egomaniacs.
 But for Paul, he says, “I want to come to Rome.
 I want to give of myself.
 I want to pour myself into you.
 I want to give everything I have to you.
 Oh, and by the way, I want you to minister to me.”
 He is inviting them into his life, anticipating that time when he will come and they will minister to one another.
 Paul does not have an elitist mentality.
 He has a very humble, selfless heart, making him easy to talk to.
 I have been with some pastors that are very hard to talk to, as so must we.

 VII.
 A Godly Servant is sensitive (1:13a)

 At the beginning of verse 13, we see that a godly servant is sensitive.
-He says, “I do not want you to be unaware, brethren, that I have often planned to come to you (and have been prevented so far).”
+Paul writes, “I do not want you to be unaware, brethren, that I have often planned to come to you (and have been prevented so far).”
 Why would he say that?
-I think the reason is because they are expecting him to come.
+The reason is, because they were expecting him to come.
 However, he had not yet arrived, and they were doubting his sincerity in waiting to come.
-They are thinking, “If you really loved us, you would be here.”
-Paul has a real sensitivity to their feelings.
-He wants the believers in Rome to know he has been trying get there, but it has not been the will of God has not yet provided the open door he needed.
+They are thinking, “If Paul really loved us, he would be here.”
+Paul has a genuine sensitivity for their feelings.
+He wants them to know that he has been trying get there, but the will of God has not yet provided the open door he needed.
 God had not opened that door yet, but Paul wanted them to know that his desire was to be there with them.

 VIII.
-A Godly Servant is a SOUL-WINNER (1:13b)
+A Godly Servant IS SOULWINING (1:13b)

 As I have gone through these character qualities, let me ask you this question: Which one of these has most convicted you?
 Which one of these has most challenged you?
 It may be different for each of us.
 Which one of these made you think, “I need to get back in the game on this.
 I need more of this in my life?”
 That would be a very important self-diagnosis for you to have.
 On the other end of the spectrum, as we have looked at this, how do you see God at work in your life right now?
 Remember Philippians 2:12-13, “For it is God who is at work within you, both to will and to work for His good pleasure.”
 God is the one who is driving our sanctification.
 Where do you see God at work in your life in these areas?
 Where do you see progress?
 Where should you be encouraged because you see the hand of God at work in your life?